Top Select AAU Youth Basketball TrainingWe help players make their school team

 Ball handling is the focal point of basketball.
 Becoming a great Austin youth basketball player you must be a very good ball handler.
 This allows you to do many things on the court and to be a more effective player for your team.
 Being a great ball handler allows a coach to place a player in multiple different positions.
 As a coach I always look to find great ball handlers, it allows me to do many things with my offense.
 When your child leaves our program and goes back to their school team we make sure that they understand how to dribble a ball, and how to be effective when the ball is in their hands.

 I’ve always felt offense keeps you in the game defense wins championships.
-Defense is the hardest part of basketball and this is because most players prefer to just score and not really play defense.
-If you look through the years and research any sport there aren’t many teams that have become champion without playing defense.
+Defense is the hardest part of basketball, and this is because most players prefer just to score and not actually play defense.
+If you look through the years and research any sport, there aren’t many teams that have become champion without playing defense.
 We teach the fundamentals of defending a player.
 We teach man-to-man, zone and full-court press.
 These are some of the most common defenses played by many middle and high school basketball programs.
-We feel that if we can instill all of these elements in our Austin basketball son or daughter they will be well versed when it comes time to play for their local school team.
+We feel that if we can instill all of these elements in our Austin Texas Youth Basketball son and daughter they will be well versed when it comes time to play for their local school team.

-As everybody knows offense is everyone’s favorite part of any sport.
-We want to see the ball going into basket, the football get into the end zone an the baseball get hit over the fence.
+As everybody knows the offense is everyone’s favorite part of any sport.
+We want to see the ball going into the basket, the football gets into the end zone, and the baseball get hit over the fence.
 What all of these sports have in common is technique.
-When a coach evaluates a player these are some of the things that are going through that coaches head.
-Can this player score, can they attack the basket, can they shot a jump shot and can they read and react offense an score in in the flow of the game?
+When a coach evaluates a player, these are some of the things that are going through that coaches head.
+Can this player score, can they attack the basket, can they shot a jump shot and can they read and react offense and score in in the flow of the game?
 Our job as an Austin youth basketball program is to make sure that your child is prepared.
-They know exactly what the coach is thinking so they can give that coach exactly what they want.
+They know exactly what the coach thinks so they can give that coach exactly what they want.
 If you know exactly what a person is expecting you can cater your skills or better yet your tryout to fit what that coach is looking for.
 Each year we have a large number of players leave our program and go to their school teams and make their teams.
 Often we are called and told the techniques that were taught made them more prepared for tryouts.